SamarthAnand/SamarthAnand/README.md

 ---

 - 🎓 Alumnus at IIIT Vadodara
-- 🛠 Proficient with Web Development using MERN
+- 🛠 Proficient with Web Development using Java(SpringBoot) + React + PostgreSQL
-- 🌱 Currently learning more about Cloud Technologies
+- 🌱 Currently learning more about Cloud Technologies (certified Google Cloud Digital Leader)
 - 👯 Looking to collaborate on Web Dev Projects

 ---